lo-la-do-li/silver-nest/README.md

 From here, data is displayed in the app for students to find an older adult whose needs they feel most suited to assist with.

+* **The resident profile information displayed was created by the original SilverNest team.
+These are not real individuals.
+This website and the programs/organizations implied are a simulation**

 ## Technologies And Tools

 > - React (w/ hooks)